Convex Submodular Minimization with Indicator Variables: Equivalence with binary submodular minimization

-\begin{theorem} Function is submodular on $\{0,1\}^{\set N_+\cup \set N_\pm}\times \{0,1\}^{\set N_-\cup \set N_\pm}$. \end{theorem} \begin{proof} Follows directly from Lemma~\ref{lem:marginal-function} and Proposition~\ref{prop:latticeGen}. \end{proof} \begin{remark} In fact, Theorem~\ref{thm:nonnegative-case} and Theorem~\ref{thm:general-case} holds true for an arbitrary submodular (not necessarily convex) function $f$.
-However, if $f$ is not convex, the evaluation of the value function $v_{\pm}$ is in general not an easy task. \end{remark} \begin{remark} Observe that since $\bm{c}\geq 0$, constraints $z_i^-\geq z_i^+,\; \forall i\in \set N_\pm$ can be dropped from the formulation.
-Indeed, if the constraints are removed and $z_i^+=1$, $z_i^-=0$ in an optimal solution of the resulting problem, then setting $z_i^+=0$ if $x_i\leq 0$ or $z_i^-=1$ if $x_i\geq 0$ results in a feasible with equal or better objective value. \end{remark}
+is submodular on $\{0,1\}^{\set N_+\cup \set N_\pm}\times \{0,1\}^{\set N_-\cup \set N_\pm}$. \end{theorem} \begin{proof} Follows directly from Lemma~\ref{lem:marginal-function} and Proposition~\ref{prop:latticeGen}. \end{proof} \begin{remark} In fact, Theorem~\ref{thm:nonnegative-case} and Theorem~\ref{thm:general-case} hold true for an arbitrary submodular (not necessarily convex) function $f$.
+However, if $f$ is not convex, the evaluation of the value function $v_{\pm}$ is in general not an easy task. \end{remark} \begin{remark} In some applications \cite{rosenbaum2010sparse, jia2015preconditioning, zhang2018sparse, gomez2019sign}, the artificial variables $z_i^+$ and $1-z_i^-$ are themselves important statistics to be inferred as they directly encode the sign of the covariates or signal in the underlying model.
+In such contexts, achieving \emph{sign consistency} (that is, correctly recovering the sign pattern of the true parameter vector) is often more important than mere support recovery. \end{remark} \begin{remark} Observe that since $\bm{d}\geq 0$, constraints $z_i^-\geq z_i^+,\; \forall i\in \set N_\pm$ can be dropped from the formulation in principle.
+Indeed, if the constraints are removed and $z_i^+=1$, $z_i^-=0$ in an optimal solution of the resulting problem, then setting $z_i^+=0$ if $x_i\leq 0$ or $z_i^-=1$ if $x_i\geq 0$ results in a feasible solution with equal or better objective value.
+However, because $z_i^-\ge z_i^+$ shrinks the feasible region and reduces the number of cases to be considered in Section~\ref{sec:acceleration}, we retain them in the rest of the paper. \end{remark}